Arthur C. Cope Postdoctoral Fellowship in Organic Chemistry

 - Up to five links to key publications, patents, or other evidence of excellence in organic chemistry.

-- Name and email of one student mentee of the nominee or one departmental staff member who could provide references.
+- Name and email of one student mentee of the nominee and one departmental staff member who could provide references.
 (Individuals may be asked by ACS to complete a brief questionnaire about the nominee)

 Eligible nominees will be invited to apply.
 Each application must include: